Stump Grinding

 There are two ways to eliminate a tree stump.
-One, you can physically remove it and its major root system with a backhoe, but this often significantly damages the surrounding lawn area.
+You can physically remove it and its central root system with a backhoe, which often significantly damages the surrounding lawn area.
 Two, you can grind the stump with a stump grinding, removing all visible parts of the stump to 3-6 inches below the ground.
-Removing a stump is often only done when there is foundational work to be done in the area, such as a house foundation or road work.
+Removing a stump is often only done when foundational work is in the area, such as a house foundation or roadwork.
 For this reason, most home and business owners opt to have stumps ground.

 |